maplibre/maputnik/README.md

 A free and open visual editor for the [Mapbox GL styles](https://www.mapbox.com/mapbox-gl-style-spec/) targeted at developers and map designers.

+## Usage

 - :link: Design your maps online at **<https://maputnik.github.io/editor/>** (all in local storage)
 - :link: Use the [Maputnik CLI](https://github.com/maputnik/editor/wiki/Maputnik-CLI) for local style development
+- In a Docker, run this command and browse to http://localhost:8888, Ctrl+C to stop the server.

+```bash
+docker run -it --rm -p 8888:8888 maputnik/editor
+```

+## Donations
 Mapbox has built one of the best and most amazing OSS ecosystems.
 A key component to ensure its longevity and independence is an OSS map designer.

-## Donations
 If you or your organisation has seen value from Maputnik, please consider donating at <https://maputnik.github.io/donate>

-## Using

-The quickest way is to use docker, even without cloning the repo.
-Run this command and open your browser to http://localhost:8888 .
-Ctrl+C to stop the server.

-```bash
-docker run -it --rm -p 8888:8888 maputnik/editor
-```

 ## Documentation